Ian Shapiro: Life and career

 Born in Johannesburg, South Africa on September 29, 1956, Shapiro is the youngest of four children.
 He was educated at St. Stithians School in Johannesburg (1963–68); St. Albans School in Pretoria (1969); and South Africa's first multiracial high school, Woodmead School in Rivonia (1970–72).
 At the age of 16, he left for the United Kingdom where he completed "O" and "A" levels at Abbotsholme School in Derbyshire (1972–75).
 This was during South Africa's Border War and South Africa required compulsory military service, which would mean complicity in the enforcement of Apartheid.

-Shapiro chose to remain in Britain to read Philosophy and Politics at the University of Bristol, receiving his B.Sc.
+Shapiro chose to remain in Britain to read philosophy and politics at the University of Bristol, receiving his B.Sc.
 (Hons) in 1978.
-Then he left for the United States and enrolled in Yale University's Ph.D. program in Political Science, where he obtained an M.Phil. in 1980 and a Ph.D., with distinction, in 1983 for his dissertation entitled “The Evolution of Rights in Liberal Political Thought: A Realist Account," which won the Leo Strauss Prize awarded by the American Political Science Association in 1985.
+Then he left for the United States and enrolled in Yale University's Ph.D. program in political science, obtaining a M.Phil. in 1980 and a Ph.D., with distinction, in 1983 for his dissertation entitled “The Evolution of Rights in Liberal Political Thought: A Realist Account," which won the Leo Strauss Prize awarded by the American Political Science Association in 1985.
 At Yale, Shapiro was a student of the important theorist of pluralism and democracy, Robert Dahl, though his work also shows the influence of Douglas Rae and Michael Walzer, who served as an external adviser of his thesis.
-Shapiro went on to the Yale Law School, earning the J.D. in 1987.
-Appointed to the department of Political Science as Assistant Professor thereafter, Shapiro was promoted to Full Professor in 1992, named William R. Kenan Jr. Professor in 2000, and Sterling Professor of Political Science in 2005.
+Shapiro went on to the Yale Law School, earning a J.D. in 1987.

+Shapiro was appointed to the department of political science as an assistant professor.
+He was promoted to a full professor in 1992, and named the William R. Kenan Jr. Professor in 2000, and Sterling Professor of Political Science in 2005.